 The auxiliary rod or pipe should be at least 10 feet from any artificial ground or piping systems through which the measured current is made to flow.

 All ground connections shall be inspected periodically.

-Ground connections on distribution circuits should, when installed, be tested for resistance unless multiple grounding to water-piping systems is used.
+Ground connections on distribution circuits should, when installed, be tested for resistance unless multiple grounding is used.